Free STD Testing in Connecticut

 Medically reviewed by one or more members of the editorial board

-Discover Nearby Options
+Explore Nearby Options

-STD testing centers in Connecticut
+Find an STD testing location near Connecticut

 Sexually transmitted diseases (STDs) are among the most common infections reported in the United States.
 According to the CDC, over 19 million men and women are impacted by STDs every year.
 The overall medical costs due to STDs incidence are estimated to be $14 billion per year.